ripxorip/lup_odroid/README.md

 # The LUP Odroid H3+ Chassis
 I recently got an Odroid H3+ and desperately needed a chassis for it so I decided to make one.
-Since I am a long-time listener and a **big fan** of the [Linux Unplugged podcast](https://www.jupiterbroadcasting.com/show/linux-unplugged/) If you get some value out of this, please consider supporting Jupiter Broadcasting with some boosts/donations.
+Since I am a long-time listener and a **big fan** of the [Linux Unplugged podcast](https://www.jupiterbroadcasting.com/show/linux-unplugged/) I wanted to pay tribute to it.
+The STL files are available under `stl/`.
+If you get some value out of this, please consider supporting **Jupiter Broadcasting** with some boosts/donations.
 ## Top
 ![5](img/5.jpg)
 # Bottom